 The Department of Communication & Journalism offers a limited number of teaching assistantships for Ph.D. students and M.A. students.
 All assistantships are competitively awarded.
 If you wish to apply for an assistantship, you must upload the Assistantship Interest statement as part of your application (see Application Procedures page, item 7).

 Assistantships are considered term appointments.
-Students should not assume reappointment from semester to semester.
 Teaching assistants typically teach two courses per semester (four total for the year).
 This load is considered a 0.5 FTE (full-time equivalent).
-The financial package for teaching assistants who teach four courses per year during the academic year 2019-2020 consists of the following.
-Be aware that amounts may vary from year to year.
+The financial package for teaching assistants who teach four courses per year consists of a stipend for teaching, tuition waiver for up to 24 credits per year (12 per semester), and health insurance.

 Resources for Teaching Assistants

 We work very hard to ensure that your teaching experience is rewarding.
 We want to help you achieve your goal of being an excellent teacher.
 Therefore, we offer the following resources:

 - Faculty Mentoring and Coordination.
 At C&J, teaching assistants are responsible for teaching their own classes (i.e., for most classes, TAs are not assistants, but the primary teachers for the courses).
 However, faculty serve as course coordinators and mentors who provide support to help you be successful in your teaching.
 The support includes meeting before the semester to assist with course and syllabus preparation and regular meetings during the semester to discuss ongoing issues in the course (e.g., class activities, grading, lectures, problems, etc.).
 The meetings provide the opportunity to share what is working, and what is not, in your own classes.